microsoft/ComplianceCxE/docs/playbooks/teamsdlp.md

 When new files are added to SharePoint or OneDrive in Microsoft 365, it may take a few moments for them to be crawled and indexed.
 It takes additional time for the [Office Data Loss Prevention (DLP) policy](https://docs.microsoft.com/en-us/microsoft-365/compliance/data-loss-prevention-policies) to scan the content and apply rules to help protect sensitive information.
 If external sharing is turned on, sensitive content could be shared and accessed by guests before the Office DLP rule finishes processing.

-You can ensure that documents are protected until DLP scans completes and marks them as safe to share by using a PowerShell cmdlet to enable a feature called **sensitive by default**:
+You can ensure that documents are protected until DLP scan completes and marks them as safe to share by using a PowerShell cmdlet to enable a feature called **sensitive by default**:

     Set-SPOTenant -MarkNewFilesSensitiveByDefault BlockExternalSharing

 * Use the cmdlet   ```BlockPerUserNotifyUserOutsideOrg```

-* **Conditions**
+**Conditions**

 * Content contains any of these sensitive info types: [Select all that applies]

 * Content is shared from Microsoft 365 with people **outside my organization**.

-* **Action**
+**Action**

 * Restrict access to the content for external users.

 * Notify users with email and policy tips.

 * Send incident reports to the Administrator.

 !!!
-Info More Information
+Info "More Information"
     For additional information on **sensitive by default**, refer [here](https://docs.microsoft.com/en-us/sharepoint/sensitive-by-default).

 ### Protection of Teams and SharePoint sites:
 Sensitivity labels can be used to protect data not only in documents and emails, but also in Teams and SharePoint sites.
 During creation Teams settings can be defined such as: Private (or public), external user access and access from unmanaged devices.
 When you apply a sensitivity label to a supported container, the label automatically applies the classification and configured protection settings to the site or group.
 Referring to [using sensitivity labels in Teams, Groups or SharePoint sites](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-teams-groups-sites?view=o365-worldwide#using-sensitivity-labels-for-microsoft-teams-microsoft-365-groups-and-sharepoint-sites).